 - 6.1 The Service supports the Home Authority Principle set up by LGR (Local Government Regulation) and the Primary Authority Principle set up by BRDO (Better Regulation Delivery Office).
-This means that a formal partnership arrangement is set up so that one local authority becomes the main point of contact to give the business advice on food policy matters and to advise other local authorities on any complaints they may be investigating within their area. - 6.2 Regulatory Services has formal partnerships for food safety and food standards matters with:

-Mondelez - chocolate and confectionery manufacturer

-Wing Yip - Chinese importer and wholesaler

-• Walter Smith (Birmingham) Ltd - retail butcher
+This means that a formal partnership arrangement is set up so that one local authority becomes the main point of contact to give the business advice on food policy matters and to advise other local authorities on any complaints they may be investigating within their area. - 6.2 Regulatory Services has formal partnerships for food safety and food standards matters with: - Mondelez - chocolate and confectionery manufacturer • - Chinese importer and wholesaler • Wing Yip - Walter Smith (Birmingham) Ltd retail butcher • - Valerie Patisserie - Hand Made Burger Co. - Restaurant chain Virgin/ Cross Country Trains - Catering outlets on train services

-Valerie Patisserie - Bakery
+- Bakery